EsotericSoftware/minlog/README.md

 - **Zero overhead** Logging statements below a given level can be automatically removed by javac at compile time.
 This means applications can have detailed trace and debug logging without having any impact on the finished product.

+- **Extremely lightweight** The entire project consists of a [single Java file](https://github.com/EsotericSoftware/minlog/blob/master/src/com/esotericsoftware/minlog/Log.java) with ~100 non-comment lines of code.

 - **Simple and efficient** The API is concise and the code is very efficient at runtime.

-- **Extremely lightweight** The entire project consists of a [single Java file](http://code.google.com/p/minlog/source/browse/trunk/src/com/esotericsoftware/minlog/Log.java) with ~100 non-comment lines of code.

 Also see [this](https://github.com/jdanbrown/minlog-slf4j) drop-in replacement for minlog which logs to slf4j.